nenick/androidannotations-mvp/docs/EnhanceAsView.md

 ## Inject Presenter Callback

-Often the presenter implements directly the callback interface of a view.
-With `@MvpCallback` you can automatically let inject the back reference to the callback instance.
+With `@MvpCallback` you can automatically let inject the back reference to the presenter instance.

 ```
 @EBean